SreeyaSrikanth/SreeyaSrikanth/README.md

 <div align="center">

-*"This code is like my humor.
-There's nothing to see here."* – not Cory House
+*"Code is like humor.
+When you have to explain it, it's bad."* – Cory House

 ![](https://komarev.com/ghpvc/?username=SreeyaSrikanth&style=flat-square&color=blueviolet)